TheCodingSheikh/django-docker/README.md

 - **Redis** in-memory data structure store
 - **Celery** worker and beat services for running background tasks asynchronously
 - **Nginx** web server for serving static and media files, and proxying requests to the Django application
-- **Traefik** reverse proxy for routing requests to the appropriate service and providing SSL termination

 ## Included Packages and Tools 🛠️